wdporter/i-am-that-vuepress/86-the-unknown-is-the-home-of-the-real/readme.md

 **Q:**&ensp;There was a time when I was most displeased with myself.
 Now I have met my *guru* and I am at peace after having surrendered myself to him completely.

 **M:**&ensp;If you watch your daily life you will see that you have surrendered nothing.
-You have merely added the word ‘surrender’ to your vocabulary and made your *guru* into a peg to hang your problems on.
+You have merely added the word “surrender” to your vocabulary and made your *guru* into a peg to hang your problems on.
 Real surrender means doing nothing unless prompted by your *guru*.
 You step, so to speak, aside and let your *guru* live your life.
 You merely watch and wonder how easily he solves the problems which to you seemed insoluble.

 **Q:**&ensp;As I sit here, I see the room, the people.
 I see you, too.